softwareintern/zxTacoBell/README.md

-# zxdemo
+# zxTacoBell
-### Some quick Bash + JS with ZX for a demo
+### Some quick Bash + JS with ZX
-A quick tutorial to using https://github.com/google/zx Briefly touted as a better bash, now a tool for better scripts, ZX wraps node's child process with some convenient features for shell scripting.
+A quick tutorial to using https://github.com/google/zx ZX wraps node's child process with some convenient features for shell scripting.
 ## Taco Bell Programming Delivered to JS
 Taco Bell takes a few simple ingredients and creates a diverse menu of food, fast.
 Similarly, we can take a few standard GNU tools in linux and combine them to do a huge variety of things fast.
 A common combination would be using curl, grep, and sed to automatically pull some information from a web page or an api, and sift through the data.